Seunghui-Shin/Deliverbot_using_ANPR/README.md

 4. If Deliverbot recognizes room number, it stops in front of the door.

-If you want to know how to operate Deliverbot, lease refer to the video in report folder!
+If you want to know how to operate Deliverbot, Please refer to the video in report folder!

 # Setup
 Environment : Ubuntu 18.04 (VirtualBox) / Ros melodic